direktiv/direktiv-apps/requester/readme.md

 # Request

-Takes a simple json file like the one below to send a HTTP request.
+Takes a simple json file like the one below to send a HTTP request using Direktiv.

 ```json
 {